pinkpong111/governance-rules-theory/README.md

 | **wij** | Conflict weight between rule pair (i, j) | ≥ 0 | How severe and frequent is the conflict between these two rules? |
 | **U*** | Minimum diversity threshold | — | Below this, mutual reinforcement loops cannot be sustained |

+**On operationalization:** The variables above are formally defined in terms of their structural roles and relationships.
+Multiple operationalizations are possible depending on system architecture and available observables — for example, Dint may be measured via output diversity metrics, embedding dispersion, or capability benchmark coverage; Lreinf may be estimated from interaction logs, co-activation patterns, or dependency graphs.
+The theory constrains the *relationships* between these quantities rather than prescribing a unique estimator.
+What is required is that any chosen operationalization preserves the directional properties specified: Dint higher = broader internal capability space; Lreinf higher = stronger mutual dependency; SCC higher = greater probability of autonomous recovery.

 ---

 ## Fractal Signal Structure: Noise, Vectors, and Emergence